 The problems you will be given will be short snippets that contain information that can be translated into a percent calculation.
 Your task will be to identify the part, the whole, and the percent using a complete sentence.
 One of these will always be an unknown quantity.
+Then

-Then you will need to solve for that unknown quantity and then use that information to address the question.
+Complete sentences matter here.
+The words overlap and collide in a way that can make single word answers ambiguous.
+Sentences force you to think it through completely. you will need to solve for that unknown quantity and then use that information to address the question.
 Here is a full example: